TLN — Talen Energy Corporation

 2. Strategic Updates and Business Highlights

-- Acquisitions: Closed on Freedom and Guernsey assets, adding 2.8 gigawatts of capacity.
-A pending acquisition of Cornerstone assets in Ohio and Indiana is anticipated to close in summer 2026.
+- Acquisitions: Successfully closed the Freedom and Guernsey plants, adding approximately 2.8 gigawatts of capacity.
+A pending acquisition of Cornerstone assets is anticipated to close in summer 2026.

-- Operational Performance: Fleet operated efficiently with a 4.7% forced outage factor and generated approximately 40 terawatt hours, a 10% increase from 2024.
+- Operational Performance: Fleet operated effectively during peak winter loads, with a 4.7% equivalent forced outage factor and generating approximately 40 terawatt hours, a 10% increase from 2024.

 3. Forward Guidance and Outlook